azamated/Bash-exercises/README.md

 awk_parser.awk
-	-- An example of AWK parser that perform conditional operation with data parsed
+	-- An example of AWK parser that performs conditional operations with parsed data

 findReplace.sed
 	-- Substitute all matches with a pattern inside a file using SED